One of the premier rides in the western United States

 The Tour of the Moon was made famous in the 1980’s Coors Classic and later in the cycling movie American Flyers.
 Today, it continues to be considered one of the premier recreational rides in the western United States.
 The breathtaking, high desert scenery and beautiful roads make this an epic day of cycling.

 The Colorado National Monument ride is different.
-Located on the northeastern edge of the Colorado Plateau on the far western side of the state, Colorado National Monument offers two-wheeled visitors endless vistas of dramatic red rock canyons and monoliths, pinyon-juniper forests, three seasons of wildflowers and a symphony of canyon wrens on most any given day.
+Located on the northeastern edge of the Colorado Plateau on the far western side of the state, Colorado National Monument offers visitors endless vistas of dramatic red rock canyons and monoliths, pinyon-juniper forests, three seasons of wildflowers and a symphony of canyon wrens on most any given day.

 For eight glorious years, between 1980 and 1988, the Monument was the location of the “Tour of The Moon,” one of the most famous stages of the Coors International Bicycle Classic.
 During its heyday, the Coors Classic was the largest men’s and women’s pro-am race in the world, attracting the top teams and top riders.